-The unaudited accounts were authorised for issue on 29 June 2021.
+The unaudited accounts were authorised for issue on 29 June 2021 and the audited accounts authorised for issue on 28 September 2021.

-I certify that the Balance Sheet presents a true and fair view of the financial position of the Council and its group at 31 March 2021, and its income and expenditure for the year ended 31 March 2021.
+I certify that the Balance Sheet presents a true and fair view of the financial position of the Council and its Group at 31 March 2021, and its income and expenditure for the year ended 31 March 2021.